hollowdilnik/hollowdilnik.github.io/_posts/2021-01-09-widget-filtering.md

 Exposing `RenderTarget->LODGroup` is also a good idea in case you want to setup filtering in texture groups instead.

 Changing these parameters in a different place (or during the object lifetime) is messy.
-With the current implementation of render targets, the number of mips is not updated after changing `bAutoGenerateMips`, so you'd need to either recreate its `Resource` or to create a new render target object.
+With the current implementation of render targets, the number of mips is not updated after changing `bAutoGenerateMips`, so you'd need to create a new render target object.
 You would also need to update the `SlateUI` parameter of the material instance if you change the render target.

 Simply setting `bAutoGenerateMips = true` is not enough!